kwbunker/PHYS-3330-Scratch/lab1.md

 4. SELECT button changes which cursor to move.

-5. Position relative to ground (trigger zero time) is displayed on the screen with the \"@\" symbol.
+5. Position relative to ground (trigger zero time) is displayed on the screen with the T symbol.

 6. Relative distance between cursors is displayed on the screen with the $\Delta$ symbol.